DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/nodes/taints.md

 Date: 2024-02-27
 ---

-# Node Taint
+# Node Taints

 Taint can make a node exclude a certain type of Pod and prevent Pod from being scheduled on the node.
 One or more taints can be applied to each node, and Pods that cannot tolerate these taints will not be scheduled on that node.
-For more details about taints, refer to the official Kubernetes documentation [Taints and Tolerance](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

 ## Precautions

-1. The current operating user should have [__NS Editor__](../permissions/permission-brief.md) role authorization or other higher permissions.
+1. The current operating user should have [NS Editor](../permissions/permission-brief.md) role authorization or other higher permissions.
 2. After adding a taint to a node, only Pods that can tolerate the taint can be scheduled to the node. <!--For how to set tolerance for Pod, refer to -->

 ## Steps